Lines of mourners form for Gabby Petito funeral home viewing - NewsBreak

 Lines of mourners form for Gabby Petito funeral home viewing

-HOLBROOK, N.Y.
-(AP) — Mourners began arriving at a Long Island funeral home viewing on Sunday for Gabby Petito, whose death on a cross-country trip has for her boyfriend.
+HOLBROOK, N.Y. — (AP) — Mourners began arriving at a Long Island funeral home viewing on Sunday for Gabby Petito, whose death on a cross-country trip has sparked a manhunt for her boyfriend.

 A line had formed outside the funeral home in Holbrook, about 35 miles (56 kilometers) east of New York City, by noon, and groups of firefighters were seen filing past.
 A fire truck sat on each side of the building, each with its ladder raised.